youngboy/engine-docs/source/proxy-release-notes.md

 ### 2018.02-2-g0b77ff3e3 – 2018-02-05

 * Fixed a bug where `Host` header was still not forwarded to origin servers if present.
-* Exposed stats field to better track engineproxy memory usage.
+* Exposed stats field to better track Engine proxy memory usage.

 ### 2018.01-54-gce490265c - 2018-01-31